St Mary's Church

 Information

-The Surrey Bach Festival is a brand-new classical music festival, held over four days in July at St Mary’s Church, Stoke D’Abernon.
+The Surrey Bach Festival is a brand-new classical music festival, held over a week in July at St Mary’s Church, Stoke D’Abernon.

 Tickets